Garlic Shrimp Pasta

 Instructions

-- 1Bring a large pot of salted water to a boil and cook the pasta until al dente, according to package directions.
-Reserve 1/4 cup pasta water, drain the remaining water, and then toss with a bit of olive oil to prevent sticking.
+- 1Bring a large pot of salted water to a boil over high heat.
+Add the whole wheat linguine and cook according to package directions until al dente, about 8–10 minutes.
+Reserve 1/4 cup pasta water before draining.
+Toss the drained pasta with a small drizzle of olive oil to prevent sticking and set aside.

+- 2While the pasta cooks, rinse the shrimp under cold water and pat dry with paper towels.
+Peel, devein, and remove the tails if necessary.
 Set aside.

-- 2Meanwhile, rinse the shrimp and pat dry.
-(Peel, devein, and remove the tails if necessary)

 - 3Heat 1 tablespoon olive oil in a large skillet over medium-high heat.
-Add the shallot and cook until fragrant, about 2 minutes.
-Add the garlic and cook for 1 additional minute.
+Add the minced shallot and cook for 2 minutes, stirring occasionally, until fragrant.
+Add the minced fresh garlic and red pepper flakes, then cook for 1 additional minute until aromatic.

 Nutrition — Per Serving